sfwidde/vcmp-custom-class-selector/README.md

 # Custom class selector for Vice City: Multiplayer (VC:MP) 0.4 Squirrel servers
 Click on the video below to find out what it looks like:

 [![VCMP | Custom Class Selector](https://img.youtube.com/vi/w29XKjFQd10/0.jpg)](https://www.youtube.com/watch?v=w29XKjFQd10)

-## Installation
+## Installation steps
+1. Download and install
+[**sqlatestfeatures** plugin](https://github.com/sfwidde/vcmp-latest-features-for-squirrel/releases/latest)
-1. If you haven't already, download and install [**sqlatestfeatures** plugin](https://github.com/sfwidde/vcmp-latest-features-for-squirrel/releases/latest) to your Squirrel server for new 0.4.7 features to be available.
+to your server if you haven't already, for new 0.4.7 features to be available.
-2. Download **classelector.nut** server-side script file found on this repository, paste it to your server, and load it via `dofile()`.
+2. Download [**classelector.nut**](https://raw.githubusercontent.com/sfwidde/vcmp-custom-class-selector/main/classelector.nut) server-side script file found on this repository, paste it to your server, and load it via `dofile()`.
-3. Move ALL of your `onPlayerRequestClass`, `onPlayerRequestSpawn` and `onPlayerSpawn` events' logic (if any), to these new events with their respectively form, leaving the aforementioned official events empty:
+3. Move ALL of your `onPlayerRequestClass`, `onPlayerRequestSpawn` and `onPlayerSpawn` official events' logic (if any), to these new events with their respective form, leaving the aforementioned official events empty:
 ```
-function CustomOnPlayerRequestClass(player, classID) {
+function CustomOnPlayerRequestClass(player, classID)
+{
 	// If your script relies on 'team' and 'skin' variables provided by the
 	// official 'onPlayerRequestClass' event, you could just do something like
 	//
 	// local team = player.Team;
 	// local skin = player.Skin;
 	//
-	// and it would essentially be the same.
+	// at the top of this event and it would essentially be the same.
 }
 ```
 ```
-function CustomOnPlayerRequestSpawn(player) {
+function CustomOnPlayerRequestSpawn(player)
+{
 	return 1; // 0/false/null disallows spawn, any other value allows it.
 }
 ```
 ```
-function CustomOnPlayerSpawn(player) {
+function CustomOnPlayerSpawn(player)
+{
 }
 ```
-4. Add the following lines to the following official events -- if you make no use of any of the events below, create them:
+4. Add the following lines to the following official events -- if you make no use of any of the events below, create them!
 	- `onScriptLoad` OR (cannot be both!) `onServerStart`:
 	```
 	ClassSelector.HandleScriptLoadEvent();